2i2c-org/docs/admin/howto/environment/customize-image.md

    You can also edit permissions later by clicking {octicon}`gear;1em;sd-text-info` *Options* next to the Robot Account name and selecting <i class="fa-regular fa-hard-drive sd-text-info"></i> *Set Repository Permissions*.
    ```

-1. Name your robot, e.g. `<hub_name>_image_builder` and then check the box next to the repository name that you created in [Set up GitHub repository and connect it to quay.io](#set-up-github-repository-and-connect-it-to-quay-io), e.g. `jupyter-scipy-xarray`.
+1. Name your robot, e.g. `<hub_name>_image_builder` and then check the box next to the repository name that you created in {ref}`Set up GitHub repository and connect it to quay.io<add-packages:set-up-github>`, e.g. `jupyter-scipy-xarray`.
 From the dropdown, select the *Write* permission and then confirm by clicking *Add permissions*.

 1. Click the Robot Account name to view its credentials, e.g.
    - *Username:* \<username\>+_<hub_name>_image_builder